Aniket-Tiwary/Task-Manager/README.md

 spring.datasource.url=jdbc:mysql://localhost/{enter the name of DB to be used }
 spring.datasource.username={username credentials for your project}
 spring.datasource.password={ password for that username}

+#enter the email from which OTP will be sent
+spring.mail.username={email}
+#enter the app password you created for the respective email
+spring.mail.password={app password}
 ```

 Your app should be up and running on `localhost:8080`